Our International Summer School courses include:

 0-10 days before commencement of the course: 100% of course fees

 After course has started: 100% of course fees

 We are proud to be accredited by the British Council.
-The Accreditation Scheme assesses the standards of management, resources and premises, teaching and welfare and accredits organisations which meet the overall standard in each area inspected (www.britishcouncil.org/accreditation).
+The Accreditation Scheme assesses the standards of management, resources and premises, teaching and welfare and accredits organisations which meet the overall standard in each area inspected.
+More information on this can be found on the British Council website.
 Strengths were noted in areas of staff management, student administration, quality assurance, premises and facilities, learning resources, academic management, course design, learner management, teaching, care of students, leisure opportunities, care of under-18s.
 The inspection report stated that the organisation met the standards of the Scheme.

 Our excellent English tuition sets a consistently high academic standard.
 English language classes take place in the morning, with students receiving 17.5 – 21 hours of academic tuition each week.
 On average there are 10 students in a class, and we never exceed 13 students per teacher.
 All of our English teachers are qualified to at least CELTA/TEFL level or equivalent, with all being at native level proficiency.
 All students attending more than one course will have the opportunity to sit the Trinity College London’s GESE Examination.